 The Tulane Energy Institute conducts research on the energy industry, including the economics of the industry, emerging technologies and the environment.

 Faculty in the School of Science and Engineering investigate renewable energy sources and look for ways to improve existing technologies.
-At the same time, psychology faculty study children who have been exposed to violence.
+At the same time, psychology faculty offer advice to schools on how they can support children with PTSD.

 The ByWater Institute has a vision for healthy and sustainable urban coasts that meet the needs of human populations without sacrificing the ecosystem.
-The institute provides facilities and resources for research in river and coastal areas, and supports A Studio in the Woods, an artists' retreat center, where faculty conduct research on topics such as how climate and environmental change affect coastal cities and communities.
+The institute provides facilities and resources for research in river and coastal areas, and supports A Studio in the Woods, an artists' retreat center.

-The Taylor Center for Social Innovation and Design Thinking offers platforms to aid business innovations and economic development that address today’s problems, such as the ongoing $1 million Tulane Water Challenge.
+The Taylor Center for Social Innovation and Design Thinking offers platforms to aid business innovations and economic development that address today’s problems.

 The Disaster Resilience Leadership Academy, a center for disaster response and leadership training, aids in disaster relief around the world while preparing the next generation of emergency managers.